Nihility-Shift/ThrowToSlot/README.md

 - ✅ Client
   - Only the client needs this mod.
 - ✅ Session
+  - Requires the room to be marked as Mod_Session for functionality.
   - Marks the room as Mod_Session when hosting.

 ---------------------